OliveIsAWord/olea/docs/language_reference.md

 ]
 ```

-Commas can terminate a block.
+Commas can terminate a block within brackets.

 ```
 (item 1: sub item 1, item 2: sub item 2)
 ```

-In some cases, the grammar distinguishes between a "single" item within parentheses/square brackets, which has one item and no trailing comma, and a "list" of items within parentheses/square brackets, which has zero or multiple items or is a single item with a trailing comma.
+In some cases, the grammar distinguishes between a "single" item in brackets, which has one item and no trailing comma, and a "list" of items in brackets, which has zero or multiple items or is a single item with a trailing comma.
 (For example, a parenthesized expression vs. a tuple of one element)

 ```
 (a) # this item